 From 2000-2001, I taught in Bushwick, Brooklyn at the now defunct IS 111 on Starr Street between Wilson and Central.
 I taught Eight Plus and ESL, but the school was shut down and I was released from my appointment.
 Then I moved to Atlantic High School (not it’s real name because it’s where I did research, therefore pseudonym), where I spent the next 10 years of my teaching career.
 During those 10 years I taught 9th grade, 10th grade Honors, 11th grade Honors, 11th grade, 11th grade Regents repeaters, 12th grade Books to Film, 12th grade Regents repeaters, and AP Language and Composition, AP Literature and Composition.
 Ninth grade was–by far–the hardest.
-I was also the Lead Teacher for English, the Literacy Coach for three years, and the Master Teacher for English for my last year.
+I was also the Lead Teacher for English, the Literacy Coach for three years, and the Master Teacher for English my last year.

 I got my Masters from Brooklyn College in English Education while in the Teaching Fellows, and I got my Doctorate from Teachers College, Columbia University, in International Educational Development with a focus on Curriculum and Teaching.
-My dissertation explored how immigration has created a multi-ethnic schools and the challenges of creating English curriculum for such a diverse student body.
+My dissertation explored how immigration has created multi-ethnic schools and the challenges of creating English curriculum for such a diverse student body.
 It also explored how schools and curriculum are racial projects and how the racial/ethnic make-up of a school and its curriculum creates a unique school-based assimilation process.
 I dream of going back and getting some sort of degree in Elementary and/or Secondary Literacy–I need to understand how to better teach my community college students to read and write.
 But my husband has forbade me from paying any more tuition–ever.
 Lucky me: As I CUNY employee I can go to school for free.

-Now I’m an Assistant Professor of English at the City University of New York in a community college.
+Now I’m an Assistant Professor of English at the City University of New York at Stella & Charles Guttman Community College.